 Join the S.O.S.
 (Sudden Opportunity of Service) Brigade of troops called to represent the Girl Scout organization at community events such as donor receptions, charity events, civic and media events, and ceremonies.

 Are you hungry for a great service project?
-Join with thousands of Girl Scouts for the GSGLA Service Saturday: Feed Your Neighbor Food Drive & Service Day.
+Join with thousands of Girl Scouts for the annual GSGLA Service Saturday: Feed Your Neighbor Food Drive & Service Day.
 Help fight hunger in the community, learn about the issue of hunger locally and globally, host a food drive, and do community service with locol foodbanks and pantries.
 Check out the Program Calendar for dates.

 Christmas Cards for Kids in Juvenile Hall